How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 Questions to ask:

-- What's the process and cost for migrating our player database if we leave?
+- What is the process and cost for migrating our player database if we leave?

 - Is there an exclusivity clause that prevents us from using other platforms?

-- What happens to our license and operations if you're acquired?
+- What happens to our license and operations if you are acquired?

 Your Evaluation Framework